apparatus/mu/packages/mu-tee/README.md

 Part of the Official [mu][Mu Suite].

-`mu-tee` is a transport adapter is sends each request to every supplied transport.
+`mu-tee` is a transport adapter that sends each request to every supplied transport.

 * [Install](#install)